 1. If you would like to obtain your traffic collision report online please click on the link:

-A convenience fee of $10.00 will be assessed to retrieve and print your traffic collision report that is available 7 days/24 hours through LexisNexis eCrash.
+A convenience fee of $10.00 per report will be assessed to retrieve and print your traffic collision report that is available 7 days/24 hours through LexisNexis eCrash.

 2. U.S. Mail Request

 Include a stamped, self-addressed envelope, accompanied by a check or money order for the $12.00 processing fee per report, payable to the City Treasurer.